Group

 Why this matters

-Invasive knotweed is disrupting ecosystems across the Gulf of Maine watershed.
+Introduced species of knotweed are disrupting ecosystems across the Gulf of Maine watershed.
 We need more data to understand how knotweed populations are changing so that we can find ways to control it.

 Season